sharansirius/react_enablement/README.md

 That should solve your issue, while I was setting up this project that was common setup issue.

-- In .eslintrc.json/js, what ever style approach you are taking, make sure that is put on the top in the extends array for example
+- In step 3 while creating .eslintrc.json/js, what ever style approach you are taking, make sure that is put on the top in the extends array for example

 ```sh
   module.exports = {